jbrimeyer/cannons/README.md

 ##Development

 Our gravity based game is a borrowed theme from my classmates and friends at Northwestern University's Full Stack Web Development Program.
-I felt their Cannon-Ball Game add link to their github repo  is a perfect way to educate and involve students in learning about gravity while at the observatory.
-Our version does not use any of the technologies used in my classmates version because I wanted their idea and the chance to build our own from scratch.
+I felt their Cannon-Ball Game (add link to their github repo)  is a perfect way to educate and involve students in learning about gravity while at the observatory.
+Our version does not use any of the technologies used in my classmates version because I wanted the challenge of learning new technologies and to build this exhibit from scratch.